 Prepare Ahead Of Time

-Getting to know the material you’ll be speaking on or performing can help you feel more confident going into the presentation, which is why it’s usually wise to spend a good amount of time practicing.
-You might even do so in front of friends and family beforehand to help overcome your fear of public speaking and get used to having people watch as you deliver your content.
+Getting to know the material you'll be speaking on or performing can help you feel more confident going into the presentation, which is why it's usually wise to spend a good amount of time practicing.
+You might even do so in front of friends and family beforehand to help overcome your fear of public speaking and get used to having audience participants watch as you deliver your content.
 It may also ease your mind to plan ahead to avoid hiccups as best you can.
-Choosing an outfit that you feel comfortable in and checking to make sure any technology you’ll be using is functional, for instance, may help you feel calmer on the day of and better focus on your public speaking situations.
+Choosing an outfit that you feel comfortable in and checking to make sure any technology or visual aids you'll be using are functional, for instance, may help you feel calmer on the day of and better focus on your public speaking situations.

 Employ Tips For Good Public Speaking

 The energy and reactions of the audience can play a role in how confident the speaker may feel.
-The more engaging a speaker you are, therefore, the more responsive your audience may be and the less nervous you may become as you go through your material.
-For example, you might try speaking in a strong, clear voice and using open, positive body language like having upright posture and avoiding fidgeting.
-You might also avoid putting too much text on digital presentation slides, if you have them, so your audience can focus on you and your message instead.
+The more engaging a speaker you are, therefore, the more responsive your audience may be and the less anxiety or stage fright you may experience as you go through your material.
+To overcome these fears, you might try speaking in a strong, clear voice and using open, positive body language like having an upright posture and avoiding fidgeting.
+You might also avoid putting too much text on digital presentation slides if you have them, so your audience can focus on you and your message instead.
 Integrating these tips can also help improve your leadership skills in various social situations.